chrisdd2/aws-login/README.md

 - **`bootstrap.template`**: Creates an IAM role with `AdministratorAccess` for initial account setup.
 Used to bootstrap a new AWS account for use with AWS Login.
 - **`base.template`**: Sets up IAM roles (Developer, ReadOnly) and a permissions boundary to restrict IAM actions.
 Used to manage roles and permissions for ongoing access control.
+- **`iam-user-policy.template`**: Provides an AWS IAM user policy for the application to assume roles and get caller identity.

 You can export and deploy these templates directly from the web UI or via the AWS Console/CLI.